 - 1. Call 1-87-SEAAGGIE or email seaaggie.tamug.tamu.edu for an information packet. - 2.
 Transcripts: Ask the High School Counselor or Registrar to forward an official transcript to the Office of Admissions and Records.
 This transcript must reflect grades complete through six semesters of high school work.
 The transcript should also reflect the rank in class and the list of courses which will be completed during the senior year.
 Transfer applicants and freshman applicants who have graduated from high school at the time of application should submit an official transcript that includes class rank and date of graduation.
 To be considered official, a transcript must bear an original signature of a school official and/or the school seal and be received directly from the institution.
 Fax copies are not official. - 3.
 Testing: Arrange through the high school counselor to take the Scholastic Aptitude Test (SAT) or the American College Test (ACT).
-The English Composition Achievement Test and Mathematics Achievement Test of the College Board (CB) are highly recommended but not required.
 Designate the scores to be sent to TAMUG (Code 6835 for SAT and Code 6592 for ACT) by the testing agency.
 It is recommended that the tests be scheduled in the latter part of the junior year or early part of the senior year.
 The achievement tests are used for counseling and placement purposes and should be taken by January of the senior year.
-Paper reports not coded for TAMUG or recorded on high school transcripts are not acceptable as official scores.
-Students are admitted on the basis of specified courses taken in high school, class rank, and SAT or ACT scores.
+Scores should be sent directly from the testing agency.